bigelod/TheBabyIsComing/README.md

 # TheBabyIsComing
 The Baby Is Coming is a short story/game I created for a 2nd year University project that is based on the public domain story 2BR02B by Kurt Vonnegut

+Requires Processing 2.2.X, will not work in Processing 3

 CONTROLS:

 W, A, S, D / Arrow Keys - Movement